elisemercury/AutoClean/README.md

 ## Basic Usage

-AutoClean takes a Pandas dataframe as input and has a built in logic of how to *automatically* clean and process your data.
+AutoClean takes a Pandas dataframe as input and has a built-in logic of how to *automatically* clean and process your data.
 You can let your dataset run through the default AutoClean pipeline by using:

 ````python
 from AutoClean import AutoClean